 Why form-based codes?
 Because our current laws tend to separate where we live from where we work, learn, and shop, and insist on big, fast roads to connect them all.
 Roads that are unfriendly to pedestrians, cyclists, and transit.
 As a result, North Americans spend more hours in their cars than anyone on earth, and a growing number of communities are working to do something about it.

-Accordingly, an ever-growing number of form-based codes are in the works, with clear regional concentrations.
+Cities and towns are using form-based codes to reverse these trends.
 Big city adopters include Miami, Nashville, Dallas, Ft.
 Worth, Denver, Albuquerque, El Paso, Memphis, Baltimore, Tulsa, Portland, Cincinnati, Philadelphia, Los Angeles, San Diego, Austin, Chattanooga, Atlanta, Jacksonville, Calgary, Abu Dhabi, Dammam.
 And because the unit of urban design is the neighborhood, form-based codes have also been applied to as small as 100-person populations and 35 acres.

 It’s a tremendous shift in business as usual, reflecting proactive, locally-driven efforts around the world to improve quality-of-life and become more economically competitive.
 And like any organically-emerging sea change, access to up-to-date information — what other communities are doing and how they’re doing it — is what keeps things moving.